TinkerBoard/arm-sr-manifest/README.md

     * Feora-IoT-ostree-aarch64-37-20221118.0.iso flashed in the USB drive
     * ubuntu-22.04.1-live-server-arm64.iso flashed in the USB drive

-The followin OS distros/versions were used in the OS sniff test.
+The following OS distros/versions were used in the OS sniff test.
 * Fedora Linux 37.2.221118.0
 * Ubuntu 22.04.1 LTS

-To run ACS or Distrubution OS, we will need to change the boot_targets in u-boot shell based on the media we want to boot from.
+To run ACS or Distribution OS, we will need to change the boot_targets in u-boot shell based on the media we want to boot from.
 The default boot_targets is `mmc0 mmc1 usb0 pxe dhcp sf0`.
-需要執行以下指令切換成SD card或USB disk。
 ## To change to the SD card:
 ```bash
 setenv boot_targets mmc1
 saveenv
 boot
  ```
-## To change to te USB drive
+## To change to the USB drive
 ```bash
 usb start
 setenv boot_targets usb0